scrabbletank/farhome-rules/rulesdoc.md

 | +2 or Rare  | +2 Terrible dice |
 | +3 or Legendary  | +3 Terrible dice |

+#### Quick Attacks
+*Requires Fast Attacks, 3 Dexterity, 15th Level*

+Reduces the cost of basic attacks by 1 AP.

+#### Split Mind
+*Requires Enduring Concentration, 4 Intelligence, 15th Level*

+You can concentrate on 2 separate spells at once, as long as these spells have different targets.
+Persistent effects, such as _Shroud of Darkness_ have no targets, and creatures inside the spells area do not count as already targeted for Split Mind.

 ___
 ### Legendary
 Each character can only take 1 legendary feat, regardless of requirements.

+#### Juggernaut
+*Requires 5 Stamina, 20th Level*

+Once per long rest, as long as an attack does less than your max wounds in damage you can take no damage instead.

+#### Marksman
+*Requires 5 Ranged proficiency, 20th Level*

+You do not add bad dice with ranged attacks when targeting a creature outside of your close range.
+When making a ranged attack or maneuver you can ignore all bad and terrible dice added to the roll.
+You may do this up to your Ranged proficiency, after which you must take a long rest to regain this feat.

+#### Necromancer
+*Requires 5 Curse proficiency, 20th Level*

+When gaining temporary wounds, you may heal missing wounds instead.
+When casting _Raise Dead_ you can target 2 additional corpses without adding Terrible dice, and you add 3 successes to _Gloom_'s spellcasting roll.

+#### Purity of Soul
+*Requires 5 Charisma, 20th Level*

+You cannot be charmed or possessed and have Resistance 1 against Death damage.

+#### Saint
+*Requires 5 Divine proficiency, 20th Level*

+You add 2 Superior dice to Intelligence, Willpower, and Charisma saves against Undead, Demons, Outsiders, Celestials and Fey.
+Divine spells you prepare are not forgotten when taking a long rest and do not require a codex to cast.

+#### Sorcerer
+*Requires 5 Arcane proficiency, 20th Level*

+You gain 10 Spell Power and Mana.
+During a short or long rest you recover 5 extra Mana.

+#### Strength of Mind
+*Requires 5 Willpower, 20th Level*

+Once per long rest, you may pass an Intelligence, Willpower or Charisma save regardless of the roll.

+#### Tactician
+*Requires 5 Intelligence, 20th Level*

+Once per long rest, when rolling initiative as long as you are not surprised you may move a single creature you are aware of to any position in the initiative.
+You have expertise in Insight, Diplomacy and those skills use Intelligence instead of their normal attribute.

 #### Titan's Grip
 *Requires 5 Strength, 20th Level*